solidi/hl-mods/workspace/redist/readme.txt

     - "autoaim" - weapons have extreme auto aim
     - "slowweapons" - weapons fire slowly
     - "fastweapons" - weapons fire fast
+    - "jack" - we don't make it until you order it
 - "mp_randommutators [0|1]" selects three random mutators on map change
 - "mp_chaostime" - how many seconds until chaos mutators are rotated
 - "mp_spawnweapons [0|1]" - Spawn weapons or not